SHI students

 Unique Courses

 Participants will be admitted to one of the courses they ranked in their application.
-These courses will offer in depth exploration of the stated topic.
-Course topics range from the American Enlightenment, ancient Greek philosophy, the repatriation of museum-held artifacts, and more.
+These courses will offer in-depth exploration of the stated topic.
+Course topics range from Ancient Rome to the repatriation of museum-held artifacts, and more.

 Discover Academic Freedom

-Explore the humanities at a college level, investigate philosophical questions, and pursue exciting research topics that are chosen by each participant.
+Explore the humanities at a college level, investigate philosophical questions, and pursue exciting personal research topics.

 Application Now Closed

-Our application for the 2024 Stanford Summer Humanities Institute is now closed.
-To learn about future opportunities, please join our mailing list.
+Our application for the 2026 Stanford Summer Humanities Institute is now closed.
+To learn about future opportunities, join our mailing list.

 Courses will be offered across two sessions.
-Each session runs for three weeks, with courses meeting Monday–Friday.
+Each session runs for three weeks, with courses meeting Monday through Friday.
 Students participate in field trips and organized activities on the weekends.
 Participants will only be admitted to one course.

 Session One